 I began in the web accessibility field back in 1998.
 Using alt attributes has always been the first tip Iâ€™ve offered when asked how to increase a siteâ€™s accessibility.
 For a blogging platform committed to accessibility, why does the #1 accessibility tip continue to be an issue?
 How can we be nearing the end of 2009 and still talking about alt attributes?

 For tips on writing alts and other tips on increasing your blog’s accessibility, download the free ebook “How POUR is Your Blog?
-Tips for Increasing Your Blog Accessibility”.If you enjoyed this post, consider buying me a cafe mocha.
+Tips for Increasing Your Blog Accessibility”.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.